 Born in Stalingrad and fluent in Russian, Mars came to America with their family as Jewish refugees when they were six, settling in Brighton Beach, Brooklyn.
 It was hard for Mars to get used to a new country, a new language, and a new culture.
 They found comfort and acceptance while taking an acting class.
 It wasn’t long before a safe place became a second home.

-Mars' acting credits include Katjia Polski on NBC's New Amsterdam, leading roles in the short films Appetite, Jones, 2 Weeks, and the feature Triple Threat from Besties Make Movies, Mars’ production company.
+Mars' acting credits include Jeanine on Apple TV's Presumed Innocent, Katjia Polski on NBC's New Amsterdam, leading roles in the short films Appetite, Jones, 2 Weeks, and the feature Triple Threat from Besties Make Movies, Mars’ production company.